wmjordan/Codist/README.md

 * Remarker: https://github.com/jgyo/remarker

 # Bugs and suggestions
-Please post New Issue in the GitHub project if you find any bugs or have any suggestions.
+Please [post New Issue](https://github.com/wmjordan/Codist/issues) in the [GitHub project](https://github.com/wmjordan/Codist) if you find any bug or have any suggestion.

+Your vote and feedback on the [Visual Studio Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=wmj.Codist) are also welcomed.